yom-ooo/yom-node/README.md

-# YOM Miner
+# YOM Node

-The public node.js implementation of the YOM Miner to support cloud gaming for the metaverse.
+The public node.js implementation of the YOM Node to support cloud gaming for the metaverse.

 ## Prerequisites